vdbergh/vtjson/README.md

 # validate
-A package for validating JSON like Python objects.
+A lightweight package for validating JSON like Python objects.

 ## Schemas